The One-Loop Correction to Heavy Dark Matter Annihilation: One-loop Calculation of in the Full Theory

 Interestingly the counter-term contribution is UV finite.
 This implies that the sum of all one-loop graphs before adding in counter-terms must be UV finite.
 Given that we used dimensional regularization to regulate both UV and IR divergences this cannot be immediately read off from our results, but going back to the integrals and keeping track of the UV divergences we confirmed that the sum is indeed UV finite.

-Note if our DM field had instead been a Dirac fermion, there would be several modifications to the above.
-Firstly the $L$ and $\ln 2$ dependence in $\delta_W$ and $\delta_1$ would be modified, whilst the $\epsilon_{\rm UV}$ dependence in $\delta_W$ and $\delta_g$ would also change.
-In the combination stated in Eq.~\eqref{eq:CTcontribution} this only changes the $L$ and $\ln 2$ dependence, but in a way that is exactly cancelled when we account for the scale of the coupling in the next section.
+Note if our DM field had instead been a Dirac fermion, the above result would vary, but in a way that is exactly cancelled when we account for the threshold corrections in the coupling, as discussed in the next section.
+In detail, $\delta_{\chi}$ and $\delta_m$ remain unchanged, whereas we now have